CWE-530: Exposure of Backup File to an Unauthorized Control Sphere

-A backup file is stored in a directory that is accessible to actors outside of the intended control sphere.
+A backup file is stored in a directory or archive that is made accessible to unauthorized actors.

 The table(s) below shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.